rbennett00/projects-tasks-demo/projects-tasks-demo/Welcome.md

 `Ctrl-Alt-M` - use the selected text to create a new meeting note.
 If no text is selected, you will be prompted `Ctrl-Alt-Shift-P` - assign the current task to a new or existing project.
 You'll be prompted to select/create a project, and the script just inserts the project name at the cursor.
 Note this doesn't work inside the Task plugin modal.

+### Explore the demo vault:
+Check out the [[Taxonomy diagram]] and the [[Example with notes]] canvas notes to get a feel for how things are connected.

+These collection notes will let you easily navigate around the vault:

 > [!Training]+ ## Efforts Collections
 >
 > > [!Training] [[Areas]] | [[Efforts]]